sackn/diffeq/series.md

 **Worked Example**

-Find the range of possbile values of the following alternating series if you add the first 6 terms:
+Find the range of possible values of the following alternating series if you add the first six terms:

 $$\sum_{n=1}^{\infty} \frac{(-1)^(n-1)}{n}$$

-First we can enumerate the first six terms of the series and get there sum:
+First, we can enumerate the first six terms of the series and get their sum:

 $$\frac{1}{1} - \frac{1}{2} + \frac{1}{3} - \frac{1}{4} + \frac{1}{5} - \frac{1}{6} = \frac{37}{60}$$

-We used the first 6 terms so our first unused term $a_n+1$ is the 7th term which is $\frac{1}{7}$.
-That means that maximum amount that $\frac{37}{60}$ can be off from the real answer is $\frac{1}{7}$ in either the positive or negative direction.
+We used the first 6 terms, so our first unused term, $a_n+1$, is the 7th term, which is $\frac{1}{7}$.
+That means the maximum amount that $\frac{37}{60}$ can be off from the real answer is $\frac{1}{7}$ in either the positive or negative direction.

 $$Error = |S-\frac{37}{60}| \leq |\frac{1}{7}|$$

-We that information on the max error in other direction we can figure out that the value that hte altnerating series converges to must lie somewhere within the following range of values:
+With that information on the maximum error in another direction, we can figure out that the value that the alternating series converges to must lie somewhere within the following range of values:

 $$\frac{37}{60} - \frac{1}{7} \geq S \leq \frac{37}{60} + \frac{1}{7}$$

-Or as a decimanl approximation (safely rounded to three decimal)
+Or as a decimal approximation (safely rounded to three decimals)

 $$0.473 \geq S \leq 0.760 $$

-In order to have some closure, the infinate series is equal to $ln(2)$
+In order to have some closure, the infinate series is actually equal to $ln(2)$.

 $$\sum_{n=1}^{\infty} \frac{(-1)^(n-1)}{n}  ln(2)$$

-The true value of $ln(2)$ definately falls within the error bounds
+The true value of $ln(2)$ definitely falls within the error bounds.

 $$0.473 \geq 0.693 \leq 0.760 $$